Morteza-M-Saber/BacGWASim_ML_benchmarker/README.md

 ## Requirements

-Between parenthesis the versions the script was tested against:
+Required dependencies and the versions the script was tested against:

 ```
   - snakemake=6.10.0